Teach kids to bounce back from Covid-19 crisis

 Her six-year-old, Vera, had been taking swimming lessons since August last year, but could not overcome her fear of jumping into the big pool.

-When classes resumed last weekend, Ms Seah was concerned about how she would fare after a two-and-a-half-month break, as well as a change in coach, but kept the mood positive.
+When classes resumed last weekend, Ms Seah was concerned about how she would fare after a 21/2-month break, as well as a change in coach, but kept the mood positive.

 Vera surprised her by doing so well that she may be able to take her first swim test soon.
 "Her adaptability to the change caught me by surprise," says Ms Seah, who also has a 12-year-old son.